Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 There are many conditions and diseases that involve the lungs.
 Asthma, emphysema, bronchitis, tuberculosis, cystic fibrosis, collapsed lung, apnea, pulmonary edema, pneumonia, and cancer are some of the most common.
 (According to the American Lung Association, lung cancer is the leading cancer killer in both men and women.)

 Symptoms of lung problems include coughing, chest pain, blood, difficulty breathing, shortness of breath, unexplained fatigue, and rapid weight loss.
-Causes include infection, smoking, air pollution, vitamin A deficiency, and suppressive over-the-counter cold and congestion remedies that don't allow the lungs to function.
+Causes include infection, smoking, air pollution, vitamin A deficiency, and suppressive over-the-counter cold and congestion remedies that don't allow the lungs to function properly.

 A mucous cleansing diet is great for the lungs and includes lots of citrus fruit, apricots, peaches, plums, fresh juices, lemon water, vegetables, salads, brown rice, yogurt, herbal teas, fish, and seafood.
 Anyone with lung problems should avoid all dairy products except yogurt.

 Many herbs are considered excellent remedies for lung problems.
-Licorice, marshmallow, pleurisy root, thyme, coltsfoot, catnip, elecampane, gingko biloba, rosemary, comfrey, and mullein are all good choices whether alone or combined.
+Licorice, marshmallow, pleurisy root, thyme, coltsfoot, catnip, elecampane, ginkgo biloba, rosemary, comfrey, and mullein are all good choices whether alone or combined.

 Mullein is a favorite remedy for lung conditions and grows wild in the North Georgia Mountains.
 Mullein leaves and flowers are used to treat bronchitis, colds, flu, emphysema, and laryngitis.
 Mullein tinctures, teas, and syrups help bring up sticky phlegm.
 Mullein is used to fight bacteria and helps inhibit the spread of flu viruses.
 In cases of chronic respiratory problems, mullein should be combined with mulberry bark, cowslip root, elecampane, viola, anise, or thyme.
 Mullein is considered a mild sedative and an excellent expectorant.
 When using mullein to treat coughs due to colds, combine with horehound and lobelia.